Tomorrow Beauty, treatments with scientifically proven effectiveness,

 How to incorporate whole grains into your daily diet?

 There are several ways to incorporate whole grains into your daily diet.
-Start your day with a bowl of oatmeal, a whole grain that is high in fiber and protein.
-You can also replace your white bread with whole grain bread for your breakfast toast or to accompany your meals.
+Start the day with a bowl of oatmeal, a whole grain rich in fiber and protein.
+You can also swap white bread for whole-grain bread for your breakfast spread or as a side dish.

-For your main dishes, opt for brown rice, quinoa or whole-wheat pasta.
-These alternatives are more nutritious and more filling than their refined counterparts.
+For your main dishes, opt for brown rice, quinoa, or whole-wheat pasta.
+These alternatives are more nutritious and satisfying than their refined counterparts.

 Finally, remember to vary the types of whole grains you eat to benefit from a wider range of nutrients.

-Whole grains offer many overall health benefits.
-Their high dietary fiber content promotes healthy digestion, helping to prevent intestinal disorders.
+Whole grains offer numerous overall health benefits.
+Their high fiber content promotes healthy digestion, helping prevent intestinal disorders.
 Fiber also helps control cholesterol levels and reduce the risk of heart disease.
 Studies have shown that whole grains can help maintain a healthy weight and prevent type 2 diabetes.
-Additionally, thanks to their high B vitamin content, they promote a healthy nervous system.
-Finally, when consumed regularly, whole grains can contribute to better bone health thanks to their content of essential minerals such as magnesium and phosphorus.
+Furthermore, thanks to their richness in B vitamins, they promote a healthy nervous system.
+Finally, when eaten regularly, whole grains can contribute to better bone health thanks to their content of essential minerals such as magnesium and phosphorus.

 Protective Foods: The Link Between Diet and Energy